 G | Use of Funds

 And now for the modules themselves!
-Only Module 1 is currently available.
+Only Modules 1, 8, and 9 are currently available.
 But here’s the list of what’s coming–and you can sign up below to receive email alerts whenever new materials in this curriculum become available.

 Theme A: Welcome to Early Intervention!

 Take a broad look at Part C of IDEA 2004 with these 2 modules–the first welcomes newcomers to Part C and the second identifies what has changed with the publication of the 2011 regulations.

 - Module 1 | Basic Steps in Early Intervention